redhat-openstack/openstack-puppet-modules/README.md

     include midonet::neutron_plugin

-Although it is quite useless: it assumes that there is a Neutron server already configured and a MidoNet API running localhost with Mock authentication.
+Although it is quite useless: it assumes that there is a Neutron server already configured and a MidoNet API running at localhost with Mock authentication.

 A more advanced call would be: